shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 	Required: **No**
 	Format **object**

-	In name object used in address service, first_name and last_name is required if name verification is required.
+	In name object used in address service, first_name is required if name verification is required.
 Other fields are optional.
 All services having name fields include the following parameters.

 	**Example 1**  { "first_name" : "John", "last_name" : "Doe" }
 	**Example 2**  { "first_name" : "John", "last_name" : "Doe", "fuzzy_match" : "1"}